 Trust the Process — It Won’t Feel Chaotic Forever

-Often, people immediately snap back with their fears that if they allow themselves to freely enjoy their more beloved comfort foods, they’ll never want to eat anything else.
+Often, people immediately snap back with their fears that if they allow themselves to freely enjoy their most beloved comfort foods, they’ll never want to eat anything else.

 It takes time to work through this process.
 Some foods will shift into the neutral category before others, depending on your past experiences and the level of restriction or rebellion you associate with them.
 There will come a time, though, when you no longer feel compelled to flee from those cravings.

 Or, at least not to the same degree.
-It’s unrealistic to believe we’ll never experience cravings again so instead, trust the process.
-Work towards feeling more comfortable being uncomfortable in the messy process of healing your relationship with food.
+It’s unrealistic to believe we’ll never experience food cravings in the long term so instead, trust the process.
+Healing your relationship with food can be messy.
+And that’s totally OK.

-Consider What You’re Really Craving from Comfort Foods
+Consider What You’re Really Craving From Comfort Food

 We know safety, security, and comfort are basic human needs.
 And we also know there are other things that can provide us with our basic needs.
 Is it possible there are other means of satisfying your cravings without relying on food?

-But if you find you’re consistently leaning on comfort foods as your sole coping mechanism when you’re feeling strife, you might consider what else you’re seeking and where you might find it.
+But if you find you’re constantly leaning on comfort foods as your sole coping mechanism when you’re feeling emotional turmoil, you might consider what else you’re seeking and where you might find it.

-I can share an example.
-You’re feeling overwhelmed by a long day working and schooling from home.
+I can share an example: You’re feeling overwhelmed by a long day working and taking care of young kids at home.
 Your living space is cluttered and disorganized, your to-do list is miles long, and you’re emotionally drained by the news cycle in an election year.
 You feel rushed and frazzled and the only thing you want to do is collapse into the couch with your favorite takeout order.

 Again, this is not intended to induce feelings of judgment or inadequacy.
-It’s only meant to help you tease out the real reasons you’re turning to food.
+It’s only meant to help you tease out the real reasons you’re turning to comfort food favorites.
 If those other solutions are out of reach, by all means.
 Comfort yourself.

 Care for yourself.